-5 Blogging Mistakes Cannabis Businesses Make & How to Fix Them
+Blogging for Cannabis Businesses: 5 Blogging Mistakes & How To Fix Them

 Our last blog post covered the major reasons why blogging for your cannabis business is probably the most important, and cheapest form of marketing that you can do for your cannabis brand.
 And, because content marketing costs less than traditional, direct marketing techniques, while generating up to 3 times more leads, blogging should be one of your top priorities in your marketing strategy - if you are doing it right... and trust me, I've had many a client come to me saying that their blog just doesn't generate the traffic they want.
 During my time in this business I've identified five blogging mistakes a LOT of people make when creating content for their cannabis business

 With millions of blog posts being published every day, you need an effective and strategic content strategy to produce great blog post for the right people, at the right time for you to get the most from your efforts.
 Otherwise you can kiss all those content-generated leads bye-bye.

 Here I talk about some of the most common blogging mistakes that can crush your content marketing efforts, plus how to fix them.

 Blogging Mistake #1 - Not Blogging Regularly Or At All

 One of the biggest blogging mistakes I see clients make is that they don't blog regularly, or sometimes at all.
 Blogging only works if you do it, and you do it regularly and you do it with a plan.

 If you want to maximise your blogging efforts, you need to blog more often.
 It is a very simple equation: the more often and more consistently you blog, the more value you deliver.
 And the more value you deliver, the more traffic, more leads, and potential customers you get.